stavzog/phoneStore/README.md

 # phoneStore
-This file is the phone store website we are about to introduce you (some time)
+This file is the phone store website that will be introduced (some time)(never)